Safety orders and custody deadlines come first.

 It depends on the timeline and proof.
 A pre-amendment promise may be analyzed differently from a later promise, and alternative theories may matter even when palimony is unavailable.

 Long-term cohabitation alone does not create automatic support rights in New Jersey.
 The first question is when a specific support promise was allegedly made, what evidence proves it, and whether the claim falls inside or outside N.J.S.A.
-25:1-5(h)source.
+25:1-5(h)5.
 Maeker v.
-Rosssource is the key prospective-application case.
+Ross6 is the key prospective-application case.
 If the alleged promise is not enforceable as palimony, counsel still evaluates whether ordinary contract, unjust enrichment, constructive trust, resulting trust, partition, or quantum meruit theories fit the property and contribution facts.

 Cohabitation can trigger termination or modification of alimony from a prior marriage under N.J.S.A.
 2A:34-23(n).
 The Konzelman v.
 Konzelman framework guides whether 'cohabitation' rises to a level that terminates or reduces alimony.
-This affects the new partner -- moving in with someone who would lose their alimony can produce practical financial consequences that affect both partners.
+This affects the new partner: moving in with someone who would lose their alimony can produce practical financial consequences that affect both partners.

 Cohabitation can have cascading financial effects on prior support obligations.
 Cohabitation by an alimony recipient can produce alimony termination or modification under N.J.S.A.
-2A:34-23(n)source.
+2A:34-23(n)7.
 The 2014 amendments codified factors for evaluating cohabitation.
 Konzelman v.
-Konzelmansource remains part of the framework for marriage-like cohabitation.
+Konzelman8 remains part of the framework for marriage-like cohabitation.
 The party seeking termination or modification bears the initial burden of producing evidence.
 Different alimony forms can be affected differently, and the new partner generally owes no direct legal obligation to the recipient's ex-spouse.
 Still, household finances can change substantially.
 Contact counsel before cohabitation if existing alimony is part of either partner's financial picture.

 Same-sex couples are governed by the same New Jersey palimony and cohabitation-agreement framework.
 The analysis turns on the promise, timing, writing, counsel, property facts, and any later marriage or civil-union status.